Spain–Uruguay relations: Post independence

 On 19 July 1870, both Spain and Uruguay established diplomatic relations and signed a Treaty of Peace and Friendship.
 After the establishment of diplomatic relations, thousands of Spanish nationals immigrated to Uruguay.
 In 1908, over 30% of Uruguays population were born in Spain.

 On September 22, 1936, the Uruguayan government severed diplomatic relations with Spain, withdrawing its representatives and closing its legations.
 The decision followed the killing of two Uruguayan citizens, Dolores and Consuelo Aguiar-Mella, by Republican militias.
 The victims, lay associates of a congregation of nuns, were sisters of Teófilo Aguiar-Mella, Uruguay’s honorary vice-consul.
 Their bodies were identified by armbands bearing Uruguay’s national colors.

 During the Spanish Civil War (1936–1939) approximately 70 Uruguayans fought in the international brigade against the Nationalist faction.
 In 1936, Uruguayan President Gabriel Terra recognized the government of Francisco Franco.
 Between the years of 1946 - 1958, over 37,000 Spanish citizens immigrated to Uruguay.
 Most Spanish migrants came to Uruguay escaping poverty in Spain.
 Some of them were also political refugees fleeing from Franco's dictatorship.

 In May 1983, Spanish King Juan Carlos I paid an official visit to Uruguay.
 During his visit, the King met with the leaders of the Civic-military dictatorship of Uruguay to discuss a possible transition to democracy in the country.
 The King would return to Uruguay in November 1996 and once more in November 2006 to attend the 16th Ibero-American Summit being held in Montevideo.

+In April 2026, Uruguayan President Yamandú Orsi travelled to Barcelona to attend the Defense in Democracy summit.
+At the summit, President Orsi met with Spanish Prime Minister Pedro Sánchez.

+High-level visits

+Spanish Prime Minister Mariano Rajoy and Uruguayan President Tabaré Vázquez in Madrid; 2016.